Andre12Lopes/PIM-TIDE/README.md

-# PIM TPCC
+# PIM-TIDE

-This version aims to create a TM system that works across multiple DPUs of the UPMEM hardware
+PIM-TIDE is a transaction execution platform designed specifically for PIM architectures.
+PIM-TIDE provides a lightweight software-based coordination mechanism that enables transactions to span multiple DPUs while ensuring consistency, atomicity, and isolation.

 * Transactions do not require data from remote DPUs
 * Transactions are generated in the DPUs
 * Transactions can be executed in 2 modes: